NRSeg: Noise-Resilient Learning for BEV Semantic Segmentation via Driving World Models: Method

 \subsection{Bi-Distribution Parallel Learning}

-In semantic segmentation tasks, the efficient multinomial distribution is typically adopted to predict semantic probabilities, where loss functions are utilized as constraints to assign a semantic category to each pixel.
-This result fundamentally relies on the absolute reliability of the multinomial distribution assumption.
+In the BEV semantic segmentation task, the efficient multinomial distribution is typically adopted to predict semantic probabilities, where the loss function constrains the learning process.
+This constraint fundamentally relies on the reliability of the multinomial distribution assumption.
 In practice, however, the multinomial distribution exhibits inherent uncertainty when handling ambiguous categories, leading to potentially unreliable predictions.
 Specifically, the synthetic data referenced in this study inherently contains noise, which significantly increases the likelihood of unreliable predictions.
-Therefore, this section additionally introduces the Dirichlet distribution with Evidential Deep Learning (EDL) to further analyze uncertainty in semantic predictions.
-In summary, this section realizes a bi-distribution parallel learning module, ensuring the efficiency and robustness of learning.
+Therefore, this section additionally introduces the Dirichlet distribution with Evidential Deep Learning (EDL) to further learn uncertainty. \lsy{Consequently, it forms a parallel learning module together with the multinomial distribution, ensuring the robustness of the BEV semantic segmentation task.}

 Rooted in Dempster-Shafer Theory (DST) and Subjective Logic, EDL formalizes belief assignments through Dirichlet distributions, enabling principled uncertainty quantification~\cite{evidential}.
-Specifically To learn a parametric representation of belief mass from prediction distributions, the Dirichlet distribution is employed as the prior for parameterization as $[\alpha_{0},...,\alpha_{k}]$:
+Specifically, to learn a parametric representation of belief mass from the prediction, the Dirichlet distribution is employed as the prior for parameterization as $[\alpha_{0},...,\alpha_{k}]$:

-where $e_k=\text{ReLU}(D_d^{k})$ is the evidence information, which is derived from the distribution $D_d^{k}$ learned by the network.
-The parameterized distribution represents the density of probabilistic predictions $P_e$:
+where $e_k=\text{ReLU}(D_d^{k})$ is the evidence information, which is derived from the BEV semantic segmentation prediction $D_d^{k}$.
+Then, the parameterized distribution represents the density of probabilistic predictions $P_e$:

-where $S_k$ is the $k$-dimensional unit simplex. $B(\alpha)$ is a k-dimensional polynomial beta equation.
-Theoretically, the expected probability for the class corresponds to the mean of the Dirichlet distribution:
+where $S_k$ is the $k$-dimensional unit simplex. $B(\alpha)$ is a $k$-dimensional polynomial beta function.
+Theoretically, the expected probability for each BEV grid belonging to a certain semantic class corresponds to the mean of the Dirichlet distribution: